What Causes The Brake System Warning Lights to Turn On?

 Chapter 4: Low Brake Fluid – A Silent Danger

 Brake fluid is the hydraulic medium that powers the entire system.
-Low brake fluid levels can:
+Low brake fluid levels can:- Reduce braking efficiency

 - Trigger warning lights